Medical and Dental Hypnosis can help you "help yourself", once you know how!

 I would also think that they confuse both the audience and their "victims" on stage, without "proper" information or consent.

 Certainly with stage Hypnotists, they don't seem to take medical histories, follow up their "volunteers" after that day or care "professionally" for their mental and physical well-being.
-Most seem to "abuse" their participants care, by ridiculing them publically, for "entertainment" purposes only!
+Most seem to "abuse" their participants care, by ridiculing them publicly, for "entertainment" purposes only!

 Not very ethical by anyone's standards, but until someone changes the laws to protect the public from such abuse, Stage Hypnosis is not illegal either.

 How do I find a reputable Hypnotherapist?

 This is probably the most difficult one to answer, because there are a lot of "useless" qualifications out there, with Hypnosis (and Psychology, by the way) being totally unregulated.
 Any fool can put up a sign and call themselves a "Psychologist" or "Hypnotherapist".
 Isn't that crazy?